vitorvavolizza/nodea/README.md

 1. clone repo
 2. create a file in the root called .env.local in this file add OPENAI_API_KEY="we will email you the secret key)" with the key with the exact syntax
 3. run npm install
-4. run npm run dev

-Then, run the development server:
+Then, run the development server with "npm run dev":

 ```bash
 npm run dev